kacpertopol/betterCam/README.md

 the de-noising parameter used to remove the background.
 This can be achieved by pressing `+` or `-`.

+### switching cameras

+This requires information on additional cameras inside the configuration file.
+See the next section for more information no how to do this.

+With the configuration file appropriately edited hit `n` to use the next camera.
+If the camera is not available a still image will be displayed.
+The `n` key can be hit many times and will loop through the cameras.

 ## configuration

+To add additional cameras, change camera resolutions, etc. edit the configuration file.
 The path to a directory containing the configuration file `betterCam_config` is displayed at the very bottom of the window after pressing the `h` key: